Skip to main content

 3 mentions Positive Neutral Negative

-Overall, while the game offers enjoyable discovery and collaboration, users have noted performance issues and suboptimal controls that detract from the experience.
+The game offers enjoyable discovery and collaboration but suffers from performance issues and less-than-ideal control optimization, detracting slightly from the overall experience.

 • “My only complaint is the performance of the game.”